-- Students are set according to ability in many subject areas - Teaching Assistants are deployed according to need of individual/groups of students - The GCSE curriculum includes vocational studies/pre-college visits and careful selection of work experience placements - Staff strategy sheets are distributed and staff are updated with any recommendations from professionals - Key words are displayed in classrooms - We provide additional withdrawal support in the Learning Support Centre completion of coursework/over-learning/reduced option choice/literacy/numeracy/handwriting/social skills/Toe by Toe/reading/ etc. - Teachers are asked to mark dyslexic students' work for content and not spelling

-- Backgrounds of whiteboards and computers are changed to be more 'dyslexia friendly' - Students are assessed for exam access arrangements (readers/scribes/extra time/opportunities to complete exams in a separate room).
-Where possible these arrangements are put into place for all internal tests and exams too - Provide a 'meet and greet' support for some students first thing in the morning - Identified students (mainly within KS4) to support exam access arrangements can use netbooks - Slightly adapted arrival/departure to/from lessons to support anxious students on busy corridors - Modified timetable arranged for some students as necessary - We can then offer small group self-esteem or anger management support as appropriate in our Pastoral Support Centre - Pupil Premium, where applicable, makes tutoring in literacy and numeracy available to students - Some vocational courses available in KS4 Motor Vehicle, hairdressing, etc. and in exceptional circumstances adjustments to 'numbers' of options can be made.
+- Students are set according to ability in many subject areas - Teaching Assistants are deployed according to need of individual/groups of students - Staff strategy sheets are distributed and staff are updated with any recommendations from professionals - Key words are displayed in classrooms - We provide additional withdrawal support in the Learning Support Centre completion of coursework/over-learning/reduced options choice/literacy/numeracy/handwriting/social skills/Toe by Toe/reading/ etc. - Teachers are asked to mark dyslexic students' work for content and not spelling - Backgrounds of whiteboards and computers are changed to be more 'dyslexia friendly' - Students are assessed for exam access arrangements (readers/scribes/extra time/opportunities to complete exams in a separate room).
+Where possible these arrangements are put into place for all internal tests and exams too - Provide a 'meet and greet' support for some students first thing in the morning - Identified students (mainly within KS4) to support exam access arrangements can use laptops - Slightly adapted arrival/departure to/from lessons to support anxious students on busy corridors - Modified timetable arranged for some students as necessary - We can offer small group self-esteem or anger management support as appropriate in our Pastoral Support Centre - Pupil Premium/Catch up funding, where applicable, makes tutoring in literacy and numeracy available to students